Despite living in Argentina for nearly 16 years, I’m still not used to how logistically challenging it can be to get around Argentina.

 Tips for Renting Cars in Argentina

-• RENT MANUAL TRANSMISSION | Many agencies don’t have automatic cars or if they do, it can cost double what it would cost to rent a manual.
+- MANUAL TRANSMISSION | Many agencies don’t have automatic cars or if they do, it has a high price tag.
 If you travel often, it’s in your interest to learn to drive a stick shift.

-• GO LOCAL | Small, local agencies tend to be cheaper than international companies.
-Of course, start your search on sites like rentalcars.com, since it’s a reliable company you can trust.
-But if you’re willing to do a little extra work, renting from a small, locally owned company can save you some pesos.
+- GO LOCAL | Small, local agencies tend to be cheaper than international companies.
+Of course start your research on aggregate sites like this, since it’s a reliable company you can trust.
+But if you’re willing to do a little extra work (usually by Whatsapping agencies), renting from a small, locally owned company can usually save you some pesos.

-• Get unlimited mileage, distances are large here.
+- Get unlimited mileage, distances are large here.

-• Crossing the border with your car isn’t always allowed and if it is, can come with an additional fee.
+- Crossing the border with your car isn’t always allowed and if it is, can come with an additional fee.
 Check with your agency in advance if planning to cross into Chile.

 Buses in Argentina: The Long Distance Unsung Hero